keboola/developers-docs/cli/commands/remote/table/upload/index.md

 : Name of the file to be created

 `--file-tags <string>`
-: Comma-separated list of tags for the uploaded file.
+: Comma-separated list of tags for the uploaded file

 `--file-delimiter <string>`
 : Delimiter of the CSV file.
 Default is `,`.